 Wind-driven glowing embers pose a greater threat to homes than fire itself – LA Times, 8/3/2008.

 The choice of methods used to manage vegetation depends largely on the specific goal for vegetation management, and different methods yield different results.
-COSCA’s primary goals in our open space is to steward the natural landscapes that create wildlife habitats, provide stability on steeper slopes, and to do our part in creating defensible space.
+COSCA’s primary goals in our open space is to steward the natural landscapes that create wildlife habitats, provide stability on steeper slopes, and to do our part in creating defensible space for COSCA neighbors.
 In the defensible space buffers, our goal is to reduce the density of vegetation to prevent radiant heat and flames from impacting homes.

 While COSCA does not use goats for annual fuel modification related to fire safety, goats and other livestock can be viable tools in land management when the goals of the project are aligned with the capabilities of the animals.
 For instance, goats are often used to remove weeds on remote and steep hillsides where it is logistically difficult to deploy people.
 This can be helpful when weed management is integrated into a restoration effort.
 The difference between using them for restoration and fuel management is that restoration would use the animals for short durations and include re-planting or casting seeds for native vegetation.
+The goal of restoration is to return the native vegetation communities to degraded open space land.
 The intensity of grazing would then be modified as native plants return.
 When COSCA has the resources to implement larger area restoration projects, we will certainly consider livestock as a tool for these projects.

 No. While these habitat types are resilient to fire, they do not need fire to persist and more frequent disturbance will cause them to convert to weedy herbaceous landscapes dominated by vegetation that is more flammable.
 Learn more about chaparral and wildfire from the Chaparral Institute here.